horizontalsystems/Bitcoin-Explained-Guide/README.md

 > Note: A single Bitcoin consists of 100 million (100,000,000) units called Satoshi.

 The Bitcoin network designed in a way where a certain number of Bitcoins are added to the network roughly every 10 minutes.
 Those newly created Bitcoins are given away "randomly" to one of the nodes on the Bitcoin network.
-In reality, that process is not really random.... but for the sake of keeping things simple, all you should understand is that a certain amount (publicly known) of Bitcoins are awarded to one of the network nodes every 10 minutes.
 The award goes to the node that is the first to successfully solve a mathematical problem.
 While all nodes are trying to solve it only the very first one gets the prize.
 The process of solving this mathematical problem is called mining.

 > Note: The release of new Bitcoins to the circulation is not something that's controlled by some entity.
 It's a fully automated process and is regulated autonomously by algorithms that were coded into Bitcoin at the very start, back in 2009.